Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 - A corporate e-mail address (e.g., your @microsoft.com email).

-- Microsoft Azure subscription must be pay-as-you-go or MSDN.
+- Microsoft Azure subscription must be pay-as-you-go or MSDN
   - Trial subscriptions will not work.

 - Local machine or an Azure LABVM virtual machine configured with:
-  - Visual Studio 2017 Community Edition or later.
+  - Visual Studio 2017 Community Edition or later
-  - Azure SDK 2.9.+ or Later for Visual Studio.
+  - Azure SDK 2.9.+ or Later for Visual Studio
-  - Azure PowerShell 4.0 or later.
+  - Azure PowerShell 4.0 or later

 ## Exercise 1: Configure Azure automation